Knowledge Transfer for Software Rollouts

 During the first phase, an instructional designer will be required to draft a Needs Analysis Report (NAR).

-The very first step is to define user segments and understanding the needs of such segmented users combined with their current skills and know-how.
+The very first step is to define Visit our blog and understanding the needs of such segmented users combined with their current skills and know-how.

 Unfortunately, you can’t design a training program following the one-size-fits-all principle!